-Rural development is the process of life quality improvement and economic growth of rural populations in developing countries.
+Rural development is the to process of life quality improvement and economic growth of rural populations in developing countries.
 It reduces local poverty and hunger by addressing many multi-sectoral needs including education, health, agriculture, and natural resources.

-The concept first appeared in the 1992 UN Agenda 21 - Chapter 14.
+The concept first appeared in 1992 UN Agenda 21 - Chapter 14.
 Its major influence in the international development frameworks and policies kept increasing over the years until its latest mention in the 2015 Sustainable Development Goal 2.

-With 2.8 billion people worldwide living without energy services; more than 1 billion living without electricity; 16 percent of the rural population lacking drinking water access; 50 percent living without sanitation facilities; and 44 percent of births in rural areas carried out by non-healthcare professionals, rural development is key to solve these issues.
+With 2.8 billion people worldwide living without energy services; more than 1 billion living without electricity; 16 percent of the rural population lack drinking water access; 50 percent living without sanitation facilities; and 44 percent of births in rural areas carried out by non-healthcare professionals, rural development is key to solve these issues.

 In this FUF Lund Magazine issue, agriculture and food production are addressed from different angles.
 The lack of knowledge in respect of nature and the discrimination against minorities have created great challenges such as poverty, hunger, deforestation, healthcare and education inequality and last but not least food loss and waste.